bitbytelabio/tradingview-rs/README.md

 ## Introduction

-This is a data source library for algorithmic trading written in Rust.
+This is a data source library for algorithmic trading written in Rust inspired by [TradingView-API](https://github.com/Mathieu2301/TradingView-API).
 It is currently in **alpha** stage and not ready for production use.

 ## Features